Self-interacting quantum electron: Coset transformations vs F.-W.

 Since any state $|S>$ has the isotropy group $H=U(1)\times U(N)$, only the coset transformations $G/H=SU(N)/S[U(1) \times U(N-1)]=CP(N-1)$ effectively act in $C^N$.
-One should remember, however, that the concrete representation of hermitian matrices belonging to subsets $h$ or $b$ depends on a priori chosen vector (all ``standart" classification of the traceless matrices of Pauli, Gell-Mann, etc., is base on the vector $(1,0,0,...,0)^T$). \emph{The Cartan's decomposition of the algebra $AlgSU(N)$ is unitary invariant and I will use it instead of Foldy-Wouthuysen decomposition in ``even" and ``odd" components.}
+One should remember, however, that the concrete representation of hermitian matrices belonging to subsets $h$ or $b$ (as defined below) depends on a priori chosen vector (all ``standart" classification of the traceless matrices of Pauli, Gell-Mann, etc., is based on the vector $(1,0,0,...,0)^T$). \emph{The Cartan's decomposition of the algebra $AlgSU(N)$ is unitary invariant and I will use it instead of Foldy-Wouthuysen decomposition in ``even" and ``odd" components.}

 According to Cartan's classification of $SU(4)$ generators, there are two types of generators $\hat{\gamma}$ relative the state vector $\hat{\gamma}_0$ is generator of the isotropy group $H=U(1)\times U(3)$ of the $|S(x)>$ leaving it intact, whereas $\hat{\gamma}_1, \hat{\gamma}_2, \hat{\gamma}_3$ belong to coset transformations $G/H=SU(4)/S[U(1)\times U(3)=CP(3)$ that deform the chosen state.
 The algebra of generators $AlgSU(N)$ is $Z_2$-graded in respect with following properties of the commutation relations. $[h_{|S>},h_{|S>}] \subseteq h_{|S>}, [b_{|S>},b_{|S>}] \subseteq h_{|S>}, [b_{|S>},h_{|S>}] \subseteq b_{|S>}$.
 One may easy check that for example $\hat{\gamma}_1, \hat{\gamma}_2 \subseteq b_{|S>}$ and